harbour/core/utils/hbmk2/doc/hbmk2.it.md

 \(default: \.hbmk/&lt;platform&gt;/&lt;compiler&gt; \[\*\] in incremental mode, OS temp directory otherwise\)

- - **\-hbcontainer** destinazione virtuale, non crea nessun file\.
-Utile per creare un \.hbp con l'unico scopo di referenziare sub\-progetti
+ - **\-hbcontainer** virtual target, it does not create anything\.
+Useful for creating an \.hbp with the sole purpose of referencing sub\-projects
  - **\-hbimplib** create import library \(Windows only\)